brainsmoke/esp32leddriver/firmware/stm32/obegraensad/README.md

 * PA10: UART RX, 1MBaud (In my case, written to by one the esp32's UARTs)

-The pinout on the esp32leddriver board (v4.0):
+The pinout on the esp32leddriver board (v4.0, with integrated level shifters):

 <img src="/img/obegraensad_driver_wiring.jpg" width="640" alt="photo of pinout on the esp32leddriver board (v4.0)">